burrrata/cryptoeconomics.study_rust_edition/README.md

-A Rust book that aims to follow along with the [Cryptoeconomics.Study](https://cryptoeconomics.study) lecture videos and code.
-May or may not expand to a CLI tutorial rather than mdBook.
-Time will tell...
+A Rust book that aims to follow along with [Cryptoeconomics.Study](https://cryptoeconomics.study), but in Rust, using no external libraries, rolling everything by hand, here, in mdBook.

 # Cryptoeconomics.Study Stuff